acumos/acumos-onnx-client/docs/tutorial/index.rst

 .. code:: bash

      onnx4acumos super_resolution_zoo.onnx onnx4acumos.ini -dump -f input/cat.jpg

+The onnx4acumos.ini configuration file is optionnal for WEB on-boarding, however it can be provided in order to copy it in "ModelName" directory for later use (push using ModelName/ModelName_OnnxModelOnBoarding.py).

 Thanks to the command line above a "ModelName" directory ("super_resolution_zoo" directory in our case) is created and it contains all the files needed to test the onnx model locally, the -f parameter is optional and